-Schools aren't designed for parking and pick-up and now the school schedules result in pick-ups happening all at the same time the road despite there being several more legal crossing spots.
+Schools aren't designed for parking and pick-up and now the school schedules result in pick-ups happening all at the same time

+Ben Rush, principally with regards to the school zone in Old Red: there are fairly few demarcated crosswalks along the main stretch of the road despite there being several more legal crossing spots.
 That could potentially make crossing more dangerous for kids and adults, as they would either want/need to cross at an unmarked location where motorists might not be as attentive as they should, or would otherwise have to walk a much longer distance just to cross to the other side.
 Outside of crossings the speed indicator sign on that stretch of road seems effective from my experience, with not too much deviation from the limit amongst other motorists I've encountered.